 Rule 230 (3) Award of Grants should be considered only on the basis of viable and specific schemes drawn up in sufficient detail by the institution or organisation.
 The budget for such schemes should disclose, inter alia, the specific quantified and qualitative targets likely to be attained against the outlay.
-In the cases of the schemes where Grants are given as part of the expenditure on reimbursement basis (i.e. the expenditure has already been incurred on approved project/scheme and reimbursement from the Government in the form of Grant/Subsidy etc. is due) the same will be treated as the Central Financial Assistance (CFA) and no Utilization Certificate shall be required in such cases of reimbursements.
+In the cases of the schemes where Grants are given as part of the expenditure on reimbursement basis (i.e. the expenditure has already been incurred on approved project/scheme and reimbursement from the Government in the form of Grant/Subsidy etc. is due) the same will be treated as the Central such cases of reimbursements.
 Rule 230 (4) Recurring Grant is defined as one which is released periodically to the same organization for the same purpose.
-Non-recurring Grant is one time release to an organization for a special purpose (which could be released in instalments).
+Nonrecurring Grant is one time release to an organization for a special purpose (which could be released in instalments).
 Every order sanctioning a Grant shall indicate whether it is recurring or non-recurring and specify clearly the object for which it is being given and the general and special conditions, if any, attached to the Grant.
-In the case of non-recurring Grants for specified object, the order shall also specify the time limit within which the

-Grant or each instalment of it, is to be spent.
+In the case of non-recurring Grants for specified object, the order shall also specify the time limit within which the Grant or each instalment of it, is to be spent.